Witch Hazel Benefits Explained: Is Witch Hazel Safe?

-Less commonly known is that witch hazel can help treat hemorrhoids.
+So, what is witch hazel used for?
+Witch hazel has a bunch of uses, some more popular and some less known.
+One of its less relevant but still helpful uses is that witch hazel can help treat hemorrhoids.
 If you don’t know what hemorrhoids are, then I don’t know if you want me to be the person to tell you.
 But I will anyway.
 Hemorrhoids are caused by the swelling of the veins in your rectum.
 The swelling is usually caused by straining the muscles down there.
-This usually happens when someone has constant constipation or has given birth.
+This often happens when someone has constant constipation or has given birth.

 If you suffer from an itchy scalp, witch hazel may very well be able to help you.
-Many shampoos actually contain witch hazel because of all of its hair and scalp benefits.
+Many shampoos actually contain it because of all of its hair and scalp benefits.
 You can easily add a few drops to your natural shampoo if it doesn’t already contain it.

 Using it may also make your scalp less sensitive to products you used to not be able to use.
 It can also help prevent ingrown hairs.
 After you shave, you can apply some witch hazel to soothe razor burn and prevent the formation of those stubborn ingrown hairs.
 It can also soothe your skin after waxing.

-Witch hazel is most commonly used for skin because it contains chemicals called tannins.
+Witch hazel for skin is its most common use because it contains chemicals called tannins.
 When this chemical is applied to the skin, it can help to reduce swelling and improve broken skin while fighting bacteria.
-The active healing ingredients help reduce inflammation and cellular damage all while soothing wounds.
+The active healing ingredients help reduce inflammation and cellular damage, all while soothing wounds.

-Many have made witch hazel part of their makeup routine since it balances pH levels.
+Many have made this natural toner part of their makeup routine since it balances pH levels.
 Even though it can treat hemorrhoids, minor bleeding, and skin irritation, it’s not necessarily effective for eczema.
 It seems like it should work for eczema, since it has similar characteristics.
 That being said, hydrocortisone cream has been proven to be more effective when it comes to eczema.